From Pop Art to Community Arts in Hackney and beyond, 2017

-‘Seed to Harvest’.
-Thanks to the continuing support of the Charles and Lynn Schusterman Family Foundation, I have been able to organise a Sukkot meal and live performance event in Dublin on October 16, 2016.
+Thanks to the continuing support of the Charles and Lynn Schusterman Family Foundation, I organised a Sukkot meal and live performance event in Dublin on October 16, 2016.
 The Quartet (Olesya Zdorovetska – voice, Nick Roth – saxophones, Olie Brice – double bass, Matthew Jacobson – percussion) performed Seeds II, a study of plant genetics composed by Nick Roth, followed by a free improvisation.
-The visuals for the performance were created from the material I collected in Lviv and the Carpathians during my recent research trip funded by the Asylum Arts (US) and a-n Travel Bursary (UK).
+The visuals for the performance were created from the material I collected in Lviv and the Carpathians during my research trip funded by the Asylum Arts (US) and a-n Travel Bursary (UK).

 The film was screened at the festival celebrating digital filmmaking and Hackney on 21 November 2015 as part of the Open Cinema 8-month digital film project led by artist Neil Cummings.
 Working with a pool of film professionals and enthusiasts, Open Cinema collectively researched, found and made digital films.
 In the spirit of collaborative learning, we explored the role of film in representing and reactivating people and places.